Declaration of war by Canada: Japan, Finland, Hungary, and Romania

 Coincidentally, also on December 7, 1941 (December 8 in Japan), the Empire of Japan invaded Hong Kong and Malaya and attacked Pearl Harbor, followed by a declaration of war upon the United Kingdom, Canada, and the United States.
 Mackenzie King and the rest of Cabinet decided to go to war with Japan that evening and had the Governor General issue a royal proclamation the following day asserting that, as of December 7, a state of war existed between Japan and Canada.
 The same day, the US and UK also declared war on the Japanese Empire.

 These proclamations were presented by Mackenzie King to the House of Commons when parliament returned on its scheduled date.
 Therein, the Prime Minister tabled motions for parliamentary approval of the declarations of war, although permission from the legislators was not legally required.
 According to his diary, Mackenzie King told himself the latest declarations of war were "all part of the same war", meaning the war that had begun for Canada on September 10, 1939.
 The Prime Minister had thus decided there was no need for Parliament to be reconvened earlier than scheduled.
 Still, Parliament having not been sitting when war was declared on Japan, Romania, Finland, and Hungary was concerning to Mackenzie King.

+In the late evening of December 7, 1941, the Canadian Prime Minister, W. L. Mackenzie King, announced the Cabinet's decision to declare war on Japan.
+The King approved Canada's declaration of war in the following proclamation issued on December 8, 1941.

+Whereas by and with the advice of our Privy Council for Canada we have signified our approval of the issue of a proclamation in the Canada Gazette declaring that a state of war with Japan exists and has existed in Canada as and from the 7th day of December, 1941.

+Now, therefore, we do hereby declare and proclaim that a state of war with Japan exists and has existed as and from the seventh day of December, 1941.